SHOW SIDEBAR

 アンティーク シルバーカトラリーの種類

-Cutlery is Western tableware such as knives, forks, and spoons used for meals.
+Cutlery refers to Western tableware such as knives, forks, and spoons used for meals.

-The history of cutlery is relatively new, and until the Middle Ages, people in Europe used to eat food that had been cut with a knife.
+The history of cutlery is relatively new; in Europe, until around the Middle Ages, people used to cut dishes with knives and eat them with their hands.

-In particular, silver cutlery beautifully decorated by silversmiths is a symbol of wealth and is a representative item of antique silver.
+Silver cutlery, especially beautifully decorated by silversmiths, is a symbol of wealth and is a representative item of antique silver.

-Cutlery comes in various sizes and types depending on its use.
+Cutlery comes in various sizes and types depending on its purpose.

-It varies depending on the era, country, and manufacturer, but we will introduce the representative ones.
+Although they vary depending on the era, country, and manufacturer, we will introduce some typical ones.

 1. table knife/fork